Students

 MA: Gerontology, Youngstown State University

 Kasey has nearly a decade of experience working with the aging population within the private, non-profit, and government sectors.
 She received her MA in Gerontology from Youngstown State University in 2018.
-Through her work experience and her research, she developed an interest in addressing health disparities that effect minority populations, as well as an interest in comparative international health care policy
+Through her work experience and her research, she developed an interest in addressing health disparities and an interest in comparative international healthcare policy.

 Lori Anderson